learn-co-students/dsc-functions-with-arguments-lab-online-ds-ft-100719/README.md

 ## Summary

 Great!
 In this lab we saw how to pass both single and multiple arguments to functions.
+Function arguments can make functions more flexible and reusable!